gridbugs/hackmd-posts/ocaml-lsp-learning.md

 The [Dune
 docs](https://dune.readthedocs.io/en/stable/usage.html#querying-merlin-configuration)
 describe some merlin-related commands.
-Of note, running `dune ocaml dump-dot-merlin` in a directory with some .ml files will print out a merlin config file.
+Running `dune ocaml dump-dot-merlin` in a directory with some `.ml` files will print out a config suitable for a `.merlin` file:
 ```
 $ dune ocaml dump-dot-merlin
 EXCLUDE_QUERY_DIR